 The 36-hour major in sociology is designed for students to explore the breadth of the discipline and gain a foundation in the theories and methods of the sociologist.
-It requires proficient writing and analytical skills, and fosters critical thinking.
+It requires proficient writing and analytical skills and fosters critical thinking.
 The Bachelor of Arts in sociology prepares students for careers in business, government, or the nonprofit sector, and for a variety of graduate programs, as well as being part of a liberal arts education.
 A major in sociology is particularly suited to careers in human or public services, social research, the law, education, or religion.
+Sociology majors at all locations and delivery systems can select the General track.
+Sociology majors at University Campus and some other locations may choose from two additional specializations: 1) Applied & Clinical or 2) Diversity & Inequality.